bgshacklett/libsaml/README.md

 ## Contributing

-When contributing, be sure to branch off of `develop` to get the latest changes.
 Contributions are welcome.
 Pull requests without corresponding tests will not be merged outside of exceptional circumstances.

 ## Credit